novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-107.md

 Ray Burin.

-Mikhail Face.
+Mikhail Pace.

 In my past life, they were the founders of 【Single】, a dominant force in the IT ecosystem.

-'If they are at 【Stanford】 graduate school now, the probability is quite high.'
+'Around this time they are at 【Stanford】 graduate school, the probability is quite high.'

 I was curious but not enough to ask their names.